robert-westenberger/knowledgebase/book-notes/calculus-with-analytic-geometry/chapter-9-trigonometric-functions.md

 $$f^{-1}(y) = \frac{4+ y}{3}$$

 Our function $f(x)$ multiplies $x$ by 3 and subtracts 4 from the result.
 The inverse of that operation would be adding 4 to y and diving the result by 3.

+Just like there are 6 trig functions, there are 6 inverse trig functions.